Axinom/drm-quick-start/Readme.md

 ![](Images/Sample - website player.png)

-If you encounter any difficulties in getting the demo video to play, inspect the log messages shown in the browser's JavaScript console (F12) or in the terminal window.
+If you encounter any difficulties in getting the demo video to play, inspect the log messages shown in the browser's JavaScript console (F12) and in the command prompt window.

 ![](Images/Sample - JS console.png)